beam4/buildchurchsite/mission/remote.md

 **Asynchronous Communications**

-We have to redefine speed, during digital transformation, the old rules are abandoned, in digial sale, speed is less important among value, trust,
+We have to redefine speed, during digital transformation, the old rules are abandoned, in digial sale, speed is less important among value, trust.